AleksandrRogov/DynamicsWebApi/README.md

     select: ["fullname", "subject"],

     //ETag value with the If-None-Match header to request data to be retrieved only
     //if it has changed since the last time it was retrieved.
     ifnonematch: 'W/"468026"',

-	//DWA object can be found at the top of the library file.
-	//It is helpful when used inside Visual Studio for better Intellisense experience.
     //Retrieved record will contain formatted values
-	includeAnnotations: DWA.Prefer.Annotations.FormattedValue
+    includeAnnotations: "OData.Community.Display.V1.FormattedValue"
 };

 dynamicsWebApi.retrieveRequest(request).then(function (record) {